pachyderm/docs/content/2.2.x/getting-started/beginner-tutorial.md

 Check your Console and notice the creation of your repository.

-!!!
-Note
+{{% notice note %}}
 Note the "plus" icon in your `images` repository.
 It indicates that this repository is an **input repository** instead of an output repository where the product of your pipeline transformation will be committed.
 Users can write data to input repositories only.
+{{% /notice %}}

 ![Console images repo](../images/console-images-repo.png)